John Wick (game designer): The Wicked Dead Brewing Company

-Wick started a new company—John Wick Presents—in 2009 when he kicked off his partnership with Cubicle 7 by reissuing his 2008 RPG Houses of the Blooded.
-He also released Curse of the Yellow Sign and Blood & Honor through this company.

 Houses of the Blooded

 In 2007, Wick announced a return to "big game design" in his LiveJournal.
 The game, called Houses of the Blooded, was released at the 2008 Origins Game Fair.
-The game focuses on "the ven" (a race of magically created humanoids) and the world of Shanri (both of which have showed up in a previous game, Enemy Gods).
+The game focuses on "the ven" (a race of magically created humanoids) and the world of Shanri (both of which appear in the game, Enemy Gods).

-The pre-order for the limited edition version of Houses of the Blooded sold out in exactly one week.
-There were 100 copies available on the Indie Press Revolution website on May 5, 2008 and they were all gone by May 12.
-Wick was apparently surprised by this turn of events.
+The pre-order for the 100 limited edition copies of Houses of the Blooded sold out in exactly one week on the Indie Press Revolution website.

 Wick released a soundtrack with the new game, focusing on "ven blood opera," an in-game element.
 Songs from the opera can be heard on the Houses of the Blooded website.

-Wick is keeping an open log of his design of this game in his LiveJournal.
-He has stated his intention to release several stand alone supplements that will detail various aspects of the world of Shanri.
-Each book would allow players to play a different role in Shanri and, as he stated in his livejournal, "almost feel as if they're playing a different game."
-The books mentioned so far are a 'Slumming' book where players play ven nobles from cities (as opposed to 'country' ven detailed in the main book), a Wilderness book where vassals of the ven nobles fight off ork, explore dungeons, and possibly kill dragons, as well as a Suaven book where details regarding the Ancestor worship religion of the ven will be revealed.
+Wick was keeping an open log of his design of this game on LiveJournal.
+He has stated that his intention was to release several stand alone supplements that would detail various aspects of the world of Shanri.
+Each book would allow players to play a different role in Shanri and, and said, "almost feel as if they're playing a different game."
+The books mentioned were a 'slumming' book where players play ven nobles from cities (as opposed to 'country' ven detailed in the main book), a wilderness book where vassals of the ven nobles fight off orks, explore dungeons, and possibly kill dragons, and a Suaven book where details regarding the Ancestor worship religion of the ven would be revealed.

-Wick teamed up with British games publisher Cubicle 7 Entertainment for a mass market release of the game in September 2009.